jlaamanen/flayer/README.md

 > **Warning!** ⚠️
 >
 > This library is experimental and should be used with caution.
+>

-Expose your Node.js backend functions to be invoked directly by your frontend.
-Without REST or GraphQL.
-With serialization built in.
+Make interactions between your TypeScript frontend and Node.js backend seamless: invoke your backend functions directly from your frontend.

+No more manual serialization or wrapping & unwrapping the data on the server or the client.
+Just use the functions as they were written in the first place.

 ## Quick start